Promoting Employee Health

 (4) Mental Health Training

-We hold training based on case studies for our managerial personnel, which is provided by occupational physicians.
+We hold training based on case studies for our managerial personnel, which is provided by occupational physicians and nurses.
 We have also incorporated a mental health-related curriculum in our training for new hires.

 Promoting Measures to Alleviate Metabolic Syndrome